US STOCKS-Wall St drops as Disney, Macy's lead rout in consumer stocks

 May 11 (Reuters) - U.S. stocks fell on Wednesday as weak earnings reports from Walt Disney, Macy’s and Fossil reverberated across the consumer sector.

-Department store chain Macy’s tumbled 13.4 percent to $32.04, while watch maker Fossil sank as much as 34 percent to a six-and-a-half year low of $26.51 after the two companies slashed their full-year forecasts.
+Department store chain Macy’s tumbled 12 percent to $32.58, while Fossil sank as much as 34 percent to a six-and-a-half year low of $26.51 after the two companies slashed their full-year forecasts.

-Eight of the 10 major S&P sectors were lower, led by the consumer discretionary index’s 1.57 percent drop.
+Nine of the 10 major S&P sectors were lower, led by the consumer discretionary index’s 1.42 percent drop.

 “We’re getting a lot of news on U.S. consumers today and it isn’t good news,” said Kim Forrest, senior equity research analyst, Fort Pitt Capital Group in Pittsburgh.